xkbeyer/liquid/README.md

 ## Variable ##
 ### Name ###
-The same rules as for literals applies.
+The same rules apply as for literals.
 ### Declaration ###
-Variables can be declared as integer, number or string.
+Variables can be declared as integer, number, boolean or string.
 ```
 int i
 double d